PEFC is an umbrella organization that endorses national forest certification systems.

-The endorsement process ensures that national standards comply with PEFC’s Sustainability Benchmark and that all requirements are rigorously and consistently applied across all national certification systems.
+The endorsement process ensures that national standards comply with PEFC’s Sustainability Benchmarks and that all requirements are rigorously and consistently applied across all national certification systems.

 Mutual recognition among PEFC-endorsed national systems allows PEFC-certified wood to be identified and accepted globally under one, easily recognizable eco-label.

 Any national certification system seeking to obtain PEFC endorsement or re-endorsement must submit to a comprehensive and thorough assessment process, including independent evaluation and public consultation.
 A full final report of this process is then made publicly available.